Most Effective Products

 Anthracnose is a fungal disease that typically grows on plants in the early spring when the weather conditions are cool and wet.
 This lawn disease is characterized by dark-colored, water-soaked lesions that develop on plant stems, leaves, or fruit.
 The centers of these lesions often become covered with pink, jelly-like globs of spores.

-Anthracnose typically affects plants during cold and rainy seasons when conditions allow spores to spread easily between plants.
-Warm and dry weather can cause the disease to die out but it will re-emerge once cool and wet conditions return.
+Anthracnose typically affects plants during cold and rainy seasons when conditions allow spores to spread quickly between plants.
+Warm and dry weather can cause the disease to die, but it will re-emerge once cool and wet conditions return.
 Anthracnose is not fatal to infected plants, but the fungi can spread quickly and cause visible damage to vegetation.

-If you have Anthracnose in your yard you need to take care of it quickly to prevent it from spreading.
-Our DIY guide, developed by lawn care experts has the advice and products you need to eliminate Anthracnose quickly and affordably.
+If you have Anthracnose in your yard, you must take care of it quickly to prevent it from spreading.
+Our DIY guide, developed by lawn care experts, has the advice and products you need to eliminate anthracnose quickly and affordably.

 Identification